bhanupratapsinghthapa/DFund/README.md

 # DFund - Decentralized Crowdfunding Platform

-A collaborative project developed by Computer Engineering students at ABC University as part of our Final Year Project (2024-2025).
+A collaborative project developed by Computer Engineering students at Graphic Era Hill University Bhimtal as part of our Final Year Project (2024-2025).
 DFund is a blockchain-based crowdfunding platform that revolutionizes how we support causes and ideas through transparent and secure fundraising.

 ## Project Overview